pvini07BR/squarebox/README.md

 # Debugging Features

 In the .vscode folder, there is a settings file for debugging the game on Visual Studio Code.
-Just press F5 and it will launch the executable and debug it (assuming you already compiled the binary).
+Just press F5 and it will compile and launch the executable and debug it.

 There is also the LOAD_WORLD define macro you can set to directly load into that specified world without going through the menu.
 This is useful for debugging anything on the game itself.